Cinema of Finland: The studio system

-In 1933 Karu was kicked out from Suomi-Filmi, his own company.
-He took his revenge by founding a new one called Suomen Filmiteollisuus, which started to use initials SF in its logo.
-This company managed far better than previous attempts to compete with Suomi-Filmi, and right after couple successful comedies directed by Karu it had grown as significant as its rival.
-It seemed at this point to be possible only for Karu to create successful production companies in Finland.
+In 1933, Karu was ousted from Suomi-Filmi.
+He retaliated by founding a new film studio, called Suomen Filmiteollisuus, which started to use the initials SF in its logo.
+This company saw greater success than previous competitors of Suomi-Filmi, and following several successful comedies directed by Karu, it had grown to be as significant as its rival.

-The competition between the two companies proved to be fruitful.
-At the end of the decade there were about twenty full-length features made every year.
-The quality of the productions was high, the field of the subjects expanding and the popularity of domestic films increasing.
-With its own stars and creative producers, Finnish film industry began to remind a national miniature of Hollywood.
-Alongside with the two big studios, some minor ones did well also.
+The competition between the two companies proved to be beneficial for the growth of the industry.
+By the end of the decade, there were approximately twenty full-length features being made every year.
+As the quality of productions increased and the field of subjects expanded, so did the popularity of domestic films.
+With its own stars and producers, the Finnish film industry began to resemble a national miniature of Hollywood.
+The two major studios saw major successes in this period, as did some smaller production companies.

 Sound had increased the public's eagerness to see domestic films.
 The great breakthrough for Finnish talkies came with The Foreman of Siltala Farm (1934), a well-recorded comedy by Suomi-Filmi, that was seen by over 900 000 viewers.